Quick Page Links

 - The best prevention of thrush is a good diet, a healthy immune system, and a healthy intestinal tract.

 - Wash your hands often and use a throw-away towel (paper towels) to dry your breasts and hands.

-- Inadequate rest and stress can make your body more acceptable to thrush.
+- Inadequate rest and stress can make your body more susceptible to thrush.

 - Nursing pads should be replaced as soon as they become damp.

 - Your nipples should always be washed with cool water and air-dried after every feeding.

 - If you or your baby has thrush, you can apply pure, raw, virgin coconut oil to your nipples and your baby’s mouth to help avoid passing the yeast back and forth.

 If the Problem Persists Even After Treatment

 If you were told that you have a yeast infection, but the problem persists after treatment, it is possible that it is a bacterial (staph) infection and not a yeast infection.
 In this case, you will need antibiotics.
 Staph and yeast infection symptoms are almost identical and, therefore, frequently misdiagnosed.

 Kill Yeast by Scalding Milk?